jcksnvllxr80/weather-station/README.md

 :cloud: :cyclone: :ocean: :zap: :sunny: :umbrella: :snowman: :foggy:

-Powered by solar, a ESP32-C3-Mini collects data from the rain, wind (speed & direction), humidity, pressure, and temperature sensors then sends it to the Wunderground PWS site <https://www.wunderground.com/dashboard/pws/KFLJACKS4049> and a Telegraf listener (repo for docker telegraf-influxdb-grafana stack -> <https://github.com/jcksnvllxr80/docker-telegraf-influx-grafana>) via a Wi-Fi connection to my LAN.
+This project is powered by a solar panel that charges a lithium ion battery through a Sparkfun "solar buddy" board.
+The code is written in MicroPython on a ESP32-C3-Mini.
+The chip collects data from the rain, wind (speed & direction), humidity, pressure, and temperature sensors in a variety of ways (i.e. i2c, oneWire, ADC, and electrical pulse interrupts).
+The data is collected every 5 seconds and then averaged at the end of two minutes and placed into a dictionary data structure and sent to my Wunderground PWS site <https://www.wunderground.com/dashboard/pws/KFLJACKS4049> where my data and other users data get stored for public consumption.
+The is also a Telegraf listener running in a docker container on my local network (repo for docker telegraf-influxdb-grafana stack -> <https://github.com/jcksnvllxr80/docker-telegraf-influx-grafana>) which takes json requests via its API and converts the data into a protocol that influxDb speaks.
+There are two Telegraf outputs; one goes to the local influxdb running in docker and the goes to a Prometheus plugin running in my Grafana Cloud account.
+Both database allow me to make beautiful charts and graphs to show and analyze the weather data.
+All connections to the network are via Wi-Fi connection on my Google Wifi (Mesh) LAN.

 ## Prerequisites